Management of Positional Plagiocephaly in Children

 For repositioning therapy: A child in a repositioning program is seen approximately every month to assess the progress being made and the family’s satisfaction with treatment.

-For helmet therapy: A child placed in a cranial orthosis needs to have the scalp checked every 1–2 weeks for tolerance.
+For helmet therapy: A child placed in a cranial orthosis needs to have the scalp checked every 1–2 weeks for tolerance as well as routine maintenance for the helmet.
 Such checks are frequently done by the orthotist, but examination should be confirmed by the neurosurgeon periodically.